babai-men/ATHellCoin/README.md

 ---

 *Disclaimer: This is a meme coin.
-Always do your own research (DYOR) before investing.*
+Always do your own research (HELL) before investing.*